Flamengo coach Jesus savours Libertadores glory | Goal.com

 Jesus has been linked to La Liga champions Barcelona, but the 65-year-old Portuguese boss stressed he's happy where he is right now.

-"I feel very good at Flameng," he said.
+"I feel very good at Flamengo," he said.
 "I've made many friends in Brazil and the people have always treated me very well."

 "Flamengo have to win the Brasileirao, win the Club World Cup," he said.